messaismael/focus-timer/README.markdown

 ### Development

-In case of modification of a file in ``src/`` directory you need to compile this towards file in ``dist/`` directory for that you execute this command in
+In case of modification of a file in ``src/`` directory you need to compile this towards file in ``dist/`` directory for that you execute this command in main repository

 ``
 $ npm run updatechange